buchgr/bazel-remote/README.md

 ### Authentication

 In order to pass a `.htpasswd` and/or server key file(s) to the cache inside a docker container, you first need to mount the file in the container and pass the path to the cache.
-For example:
+The below example also configures TLS which is technically optional but highly recommended in order to not send passwords in plain text.

 ```bash
 $ docker run -v /path/to/cache/dir:/data \